neworange-agency/aspire-samples/samples/aspire-with-node/CUSTOM_OBSERVABILITY.md

 ## Error Handling and Observability

+### Boston - Permanent Error

-The Boston city intentionally throws an error to demonstrate comprehensive error observability:
+The Boston city intentionally throws a permanent error to demonstrate comprehensive error observability:

-### Backend Error Handling
+**Backend Error Handling**

 When Boston is requested, the API:
 1. Sets `error` tag to `true` on the activity